 7. Avoid flying

-And for those few flights that you simply cannot avoid, there is of course always the chance to offset your emissions.
+For those few flights that you simply cannot avoid, there is of course always the chance to offset your emissions.
 It doesn’t cancel out the damage done, but at least it goes some way towards neutralising flying’s negative impact.
 The Swiss non-profit Myclimate and the company Atmosfair are just two options.

 8. Make sustainable investments